mgaebler/drizzle-rest/README.md

 ## 🤝 Contributing

 We welcome contributions!
+This is an alpha project, so expect rapid changes and improvements.

+> **Alpha Contributors Welcome**: Since this is an alpha release, your feedback and contributions are especially valuable in shaping the final API.

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ### Development Setup